Group 1 - Checklist Level 1¶

 Done?

-You've added sources, source freshness checks, primary key built-in tests, creating staging models and used some common dbt packages to make your workflow more efficient.
+You've added sources, source freshness checks, primary key built-in tests, creating staging models and used a common dbt package (codegen) to make your workflow more efficient.

 Now head to Level 2 to continue applying new skills!